-- the Entry Processing Unit (EPU) number - a 3-digit code of the port or airport of import
+- the Entry Processing Unit (EPU) number - a 3-number code of the port or airport of import

-- the Trader’s Unique Reference Number (TURN) or Economic Operator Registration and Identification (EORI) - a 12-digit code identifying whose FAS account the payment is to be allocated to
+- the Trader’s Unique Reference Number (TURN) or Economic Operator Registration and Identification (EORI) - a 12-number code identifying whose FAS account the payment is to be allocated to

-- the FAS notification reference - this can be up to 6 digits and is generated on completion of the required notification screen (IEPN or IPWN) on CHIEF
+- the FAS notification reference - this can be up to 6 numbers and is generated on completion of the required notification screen (IEPN or IPWN) on CHIEF

-- entry number and date (if the payment is for a specific entry) - the entry number is 7 digits (there is no specific format for the entry date)
+- entry number and date (if the payment is for a specific entry) - the entry number is 7 numbers (there is no specific format for the entry date)

-Note: most delays in allocating payments to FAS accounts are caused by the lack of, or an incorrect, reference.
+Most delays are caused by an incorrect or missing reference.
 It is important to stress to your bank when making payment that the reference must also be transmitted.
-Equally, if someone else is funding the payment (for example, you are the agent and the payment is being funded by the importer) make sure they are made aware of these referencing requirements.
+If someone else is funding the payment, you should also make sure they are aware of this.

 It is very important that you take into account postal delays (for payments made by cheque or bank draft) and bank processing times (for payments made electronically) when you are arranging the clearance of goods.
 This is particularly important if you are importing perishable goods and/or intend to clear goods over the weekend or on a bank holiday.